bow/homepage/contents/plain/about.md

 ==========

 <img src="/img/profpic_270.jpg" id="profile">
 My name is Wibowo Arindrarto (Bow or Bowo for short).
 I'm a bioinformatician currently based in Leiden, The Netherlands.
-My work mainly consists of building next generation sequencing pipelines and analyzing the results in high performance computing clusters using Python, R, and various command line tools.
+My work mainly consists of building next generation sequencing pipelines and analyzing the results in high performance computing clusters using Python, R, Scala, and various command line tools.
 Occasionally, I also teach courses related to RNA-seq and general programming with Python.

 I have a keen interest in programming and technology in general, which has led me to author the following open source projects: